ialbert/pepaln/README.md

 Where:

-1. The first column lists the peptide sequence (multiple sequences may be listed separated with a semicolon `;`).
+1. The first column lists the peptide sequence (multiple sequences may be separated with a semicolon `;`).
 2. The second column lists a value
 3. The third column indicates the ionization mode